Railway Board Secretariat Service

-The Railway Board Secretariat Service (RBSS) (हिंदी : रेलवे बोर्ड सचिवालय सेवा) is a central civil service with induction at Group 'B' stage in the Secretariat of the Ministry of Railways (Railway Board) of the Union Government of India.
+The Railway Board Secretariat Service (RBSS) (हिंदी : रेलवे बोर्ड सचिवालय सेवा) is a central civil service in the Secretariat of the Ministry of Railways (Railway Board) of the Union Government of India.

 Origin

 Railway Board Secretariat Service was constituted with effect from 1.12.1954 under the Railway Board Secretariat (Re-organisation and reinforcement) Scheme.
 The model followed in setting up the service was the Central Secretariat Service which had been re-organised under the Central Secretariat (Re-organisation and re-inforcement) Scheme, framed by the Ministry of Home Affairs, with a view to strengthen the secretariat structure of other Ministries of Government of India.
 The Railway Board Secretariat (Re-organisation and re-inforcement) Scheme was later codified in the form of statutory rules by promulgating the Railway Board Secretariat Service Rules, 1969 on the basis of Central Secretariat Service Rules, 1962.

 Organisational structure

 The headquarters organisation of Government of India comprises a number of Secretaries of the Ministries and Departments.
 Most of the middle-level posts and a few administrative posts at the senior level in the Secretariat of these Ministries and Departments are staffed by the officers of various Secretariat Services.
 Such posts in the Ministry of Railways (Railway Board) are held by the officers of Railway Board Secretariat Service.
 In various Ministries other than Ministry of Railways, Ministry of Defense and Ministry of External Affairs, such posts are held by the officers of Central Secretariat Service (CSS), Armed Forces Headquarter Civil Service (AFHQCS) and Indian Foreign Service (B) officers respectively.
 All these services are treated as part of Central Civil Services.
 Railway Board Secretariat Service (RBSS) was constituted on the pattern of CSS and various changes made in the composition of CSS in the year 2004-2005 as a consequence of first cadre restructuring of CSS have also been adopted in RBSS.
 Ministry of Railways (Railway Board) functions as a Ministry of Government of India as well as Technical Headquarter of a vast network of Indian Railways.

 The organisational hierarchy of the above Secretariat Services normally comprises the following levels / grades.

 Railway Board Secretariat Service also has the cadre post at the level of Higher Administrative Grade (HAG) in scale Rs.67000-79000 (L15) which was created based on recommendations of 5th Central Pay Commission.

 Above posts have been granted normal revised pay structure comprising the Pay Levels in the Pay Matrix after implementation of recommendations of 7th Central Pay Commission on the Indian Railways.